aws-samples/ssr-micro-frontends/README.md

 ![static folder in S3 bucket](./images/s3-static-folder.png)

+Finally, add a JPG image called ```book.jpg``` in the ```static``` folder of the S3 bucket, that is the image that will be displayed by default when you deploy for the first time this project in your AWS account.

 We now need to create a new folder in the S3 bucket called ```templates``` and upload the file used as HTML template for rendering the final page.
 Upload ```SSR-catalog-example/ui-composer/static/catalog.template``` in the ```templates``` folder.

 ![templates folder in S3 bucket](./images/s3-templates-folder.png)